LMI Discounts And No LMI

 Loans less than $300,000 have very cheap LMI, loans between $300,000 and $500,000 have moderate LMI, and loans greater than $500,000 have very expensive LMI.
 If you’re borrowing $300,001, you could reduce your mortgage by just $1 and immediately save as much as $800!

 The LVR of your loan is the percentage of the property value that you’re borrowing.
 If you’re borrowing $900,000 secured on a $1,000,000 property then you’re borrowing 90% which means your LVR is 90%.
 The higher your LVR, the higher will be your LMI premium.

 There’s a significant increase in the premium when you borrow just $1 over 90% or over 95%.
 If you’re close to these thresholds then reduce your loan amount to 90% or 95% and you can easily save a thousand dollars or more.

 Different lenders and insurers have different LMI premiums.
 This is because they see the risk of different loan types, loan amounts and types of borrowers in different ways, and price their premiums accordingly.

-To find the cheapest LMI providers please enquire online or call us on 1300 889 743 to talk to one of our mortgage brokers.
+To find the cheapest LMI providers please complete our free assessment form or call us on 1300 889 743 to talk to one of our specialist mortgage brokers.